techidaily/site-youtube-tips/source/_posts/ed-2024-approved-step-up-your-game-free-software-for-professional-thumbnails.md

 Thumbnail extracted from video footage in Filmora

-One more creative way is to composite[video footage with the green screen feature](https://tools.techidaily.com/wondershare/filmora/download/).
+One more creative way is to composite [video footage with the green screen feature](https://tools.techidaily.com/wondershare/filmora/download/).

 ![Compositing with Green Screen to Make Thumbnail](https://images.wondershare.com/filmora/article-images/create-youtube-thumbnail-use-green-screen.jpg)